 Driving on ice or hard-packed snow reduces steering and braking control, which may result in loss of control and serious injury or death.
-Never attempt an abrupt change of direction when operating on slippery surfaces.
 Slow down and use extra caution when operating on slippery surfaces.

-SAFETY Operator Safety Driving Downhill
+Operator Safety Driving Downhill

 When riding downhill, shift your weight to the rear of the machine and reduce your speed to a minimum.
 Apply just enough throttle to keep the clutch engaged, allowing the engine's compression to help slow the machine and keep it from rolling freely downhill.